 Because, you know, a lack of sleep is a huge stress for your system.

-Actually, the impulsive eating behavior mentioned earlier is also linked to the increased cortisol levels.
+The impulsive eating behaviour mentioned earlier is also linked to increased cortisol levels.

 So, if you need to make it through the day, having a few proven ways to wind down in your pocket won’t hurt.
-A 5-minute guided meditation session or deep controlled breathing exercises typically work best and are easy enough to perform right at your desk.
+A 5-minute guided meditation session or deep-controlled breathing exercises typically work best and are easy enough to perform right at your desk.
 If there’s a gym in your office, you could use that too.
-A simple short workout during the lunch break can do wonders, really.
+A simple, short workout during the lunch break can do wonders.

 And don’t forget to take some time to relax after working hours.
 The inability to switch off the thoughts about work can result in anxiety-driven insomnia, which can become chronic and result in more nights without sleep.

-Now, if your wandering around the office like a zombie after a night without sleep is becoming a regular thing, maybe your bed is to blame, literally.
+Now, if you are wandering around the office like a zombie after a night without sleep is becoming a regular thing, maybe your bed is to blame, literally.

 - Does your bed have saggy spots?
 If you often sleep in one particular spot on the mattress, the surface may gradually start forming indentations there.
 When that happens, your bed loses its ability to properly support your spine.
 As a result, you spend more time tossing and turning, trying to find a comfortable position.
 And you might also wake up with pain and stiffness.